kartik-v/dependent-dropdown/README.md

 dependent dropdown, which will be disabled until it has a valid list of values.

 ##### loading
-_boolean_ whether to show a loading spinning icon in the dependent select when server is processing the ajax response.
+_boolean_ whether to show a loading progress spin indicator in the dependent select when server is processing the ajax response.
 Defaults to `true`.

 ##### placeholder
 _string_ whether the dependent select has a default placeholder (with an empty value), when no records are found.
 You